 Q: How does Reputation Institute (Ri) quantify an intangible concept like corporate reputation?

-A: Accurately.
-With a core team of incredibly smart data scientists and PhDs (read the white paper), a time and pressure-tested methodology, machine learning and artificial intelligence, but also, with a healthy dose of common sense.
+A: Accurately!
+With a core team of incredibly smart data scientists and PhDs (read the white paper), a time and pressure-tested RepTrak methodology, machine learning and artificial intelligence, and also, with a healthy dose of common sense.

-At Reputation Institute, we define reputation as the emotional connection that stakeholders (consumers, investors, employees, regulators) have with a given company.
+At Ri, we define reputation as the emotional connection that stakeholders (consumers, investors, employees, regulators) have with a given company.

 The top-level formula is simple: if stakeholders have a strong emotional connection with a company, they will buy from, invest in, and want to work for that company – all good things for business.